LukasMurdock/LukasMurdock.github.io/_posts/2021-05-06-starting-web-development.md

 [Adding an existing project to GitHub using the command line](https://docs.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line).

 Now, you can also download a GUI like [Github Desktop](https://desktop.github.com/) to manage Git.

+Note: Git uses a `.gitignore` file to specify files and directories that Git should ignore.

 ## IDE (VS Code)